Nitschey/music-sorter/README.md

 ### **usage**
 1. create folders with band names, it doesn't do that automatically (yet?)
+2. put music files in the same folder as your collection (on the same level as the band folders)
-2. just run and provide path to your music collection
+3. just run and provide path to your music collection

 or just put in the same folder with all the band folders for convenience (don't need a path then)